timesize/monster-oop/01-front-end-basics/oo-prototypes/27-28/README.md

 at the time of object instantiation.

 <h3>Group Challenge</h3>
 Create a custom Flower object based on the flower on your table.
-Decided amongst your tablemates the type of flower, the flower's main color, number of petals, and whether or not it smells pretty.
+Decide amongst your tablemates the type of flower, the flower's main color, number of petals, and whether or not it smells pretty.
 Think up some other possible properties.
 We need more properties!
 Properties are great!